HikkaV/DS-ML-Courses/docs/faq.rst

 We value every input that will make the course better, that's why everyone is encouraged to follow the discussion in the issues of offical `github <https://github.com/HikkaV/DS-ML-Courses/issues>`_ repository and make your merge requests.

-What is the exact list of courses on which this course was built on?
+What is the exact list of courses which this course was built on?
 ====================================================================

 1) `Applied Data Science with Python specialization from MIT university <https://www.coursera.org/specializations/data-science-python?skipBrowseRedirect=true&skipRecommendationsRedirect=true&tab=completed>`_ .